Ergotamine/caffeine (By mouth)

 Caffeine (KAF-een), Ergotamine Tartrate (er-GOT-a-meen TAR-trate)

 CafergotThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

-You should not use this medicine if you have had an allergic reaction to ergotamine or caffeine, or if you are pregnant or plan to become pregnant.
-You should not use this medicine if you have high blood pressure, kidney disease, liver disease, heart disease, blood vessel disorders, or problems with circulation.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to ergotamine or caffeine, if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart or blood vessel disease, high blood pressure, or severe infection (including sepsis).

 How to Use This Medicine:

-- Do not use more than 6 tablets for one headache, or 10 tablets in one week.
+- Do not use more than 6 tablets in one day or 10 tablets in one week.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, or troleandomycin.